Alex Bregman Player Props: Astros vs. White Sox

 - The White Sox gave up the ninth-fewest home runs in baseball (166 total, one per game).

-- Giolito will take the mound to start for the White Sox, his first of the season.
+- Clevinger will start for the White Sox, his first this season.

-- The 28-year-old righty started and threw seven innings when he last appeared on Wednesday, Oct.
-5 against the Minnesota Twins.
+- The 32-year-old right-hander started and threw zero innings in his last appearance on Saturday, Oct.
+22 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.